grempe/tss-rb/README.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+This code has been tested for binary compatibility with the
+[seb-m/tss](https://github.com/seb-m/tss) Python implementation of TSS.
+There
+are test cases to ensure it remains compatible.

 ## Performance

 The amount of time it takes to split or combine secrets grows significantly as
-the size of the secret and the total `num_shares` increase.
-Splitting a secret
+the size of the secret and the total `num_shares` and `threshold` increase.
-with the maximum size of `2**16 - 2` (65,534) Bytes and the maximum `255` shares
+Splitting a secret with the maximum size of `2**16 - 2` (65,534) Bytes and
-may take an unreasonably long time to run.
-Splitting and Combining involves
+the maximum `255` shares may take an unreasonably long time to run.
+Splitting
-at least `num_shares**secret_bytes` operations so larger values can quickly
+and Combining involves at least `num_shares**secret_bytes` operations so
-result in huge processing time.
-If you need to splitting large secrets,
+larger values can quickly result in huge processing time.
+If you need to
-into a large number of shares, you should consider running those operations in
+split large secrets into a large number of shares you should consider
-background worker processes for performance.
+running those operations in a background worker process or thread for
+best performance.

-I have found that a reasonable set of values seems to be what I'll call the
+A reasonable set of values seems to be what I'll call the 'rule of 64'.
+If you
-'rule of 64'.
-If you keep the `secret <= 64 Bytes`, the `threshold <= 64`,
+keep the `secret <= 64 Bytes`, the `threshold <= 64`, and the `num_shares <= 64`
-and the `num_shares <= 64` you can do a round-trip split and combine
+you can do a round-trip split and combine operation in ~250ms on a modern
-operation in ~250ms on a modern laptop.
-These should be very reasonable max values
-for most use cases.
+laptop.
+These should be very reasonable and secure max values for most use cases.

 There are some simple benchmark tests to exercise things with `rake bench`.